 • There is a small fee for making a personal copy.
 Once payment has been received, we will send your copy via the US Postal Service.

-Procedure and Labs
+Labs

 Where do I have my labs done?